ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/03-hello-windows-iot.md

     GpioStatus.Text = "GPIO pin initialized correctly.";
 }
 {% endhighlight %}

+Make sure that you added the <code>async</code> modifier to the method signature to make this an asynchronous method.

 ### Check for the Existence of the GPIO Pin Object and Start the Timer
 Back in the _MainPage()_ constructor, add a _null_ check on the _pin_ instance (remember, it will be _null_ if the GPIO controller was null).
 If it is not _null_, go ahead and start the timer.
 The timer will begin invoking the _Timer\_Tick_ event every 500ms.